deroneriksson/python-wsi-preprocessing/docs/index.md

 The `wsi/slide.py` file contains constants that can be used to control various image conversion settings.
 For example, the `SCALE_FACTOR` constant controls the factor by which the slides will be scaled down.
 Its default value is 32, meaning that the height and width will be scaled down by a factor of 32.
-This means that when we perform filtering, it will be performed on an image 1/1024th the size of the original high-resolution image.
+This means that when we perform filtering, it will be performed on an image 1/1024<sup>th</sup> the size of the original high-resolution image.
 The `DEST_TRAIN_EXT` constant controls the output format.
-We will use `png`.
+We will use the default format, `png`.

-Using macOS with an external hard drive containing the training set, the following conversion times using `singleprocess_training_slides_to_images()` and `multiprocess_training_slides_to_images()` on the 500 image training set were obtained:
+Using macOS, the following conversion times using `singleprocess_training_slides_to_images()` and `multiprocess_training_slides_to_images()` on the 500 image training set were obtained: